At Gateway, new students, age 11-17, are admitted year-round. We are an all-male program.

 • Significant developmental delay

 The process of admissions begins with the submission of the following three documents, at no cost or obligation to the parent.

 - Biographical sketch – Parents are asked to write in friendly email form a history of their son’s life from early childhood to the present, listing major events in his life which have impacted his behavior.

 - Unofficial school transcripts – Parents simply call their son’s school and request that an unofficial transcript be faxed to our school, including recent state standardized test scores.
 This will validate that he is able to read independently.
 Our school does not service non-readers.

 - Sports physical – There is a checklist of medical history that takes 4-5 minutes to complete.
-Because exercise is a regular part of Gateway Military Academy, it is necessary for us to ensure a student is physically fit enough to participate in the regimen of regular exercise.
+Because exercise is a regular part of Gateway Boys Academy, it is necessary for us to ensure a student is physically fit enough to participate in the regimen of regular exercise.